draga79/NotiMail/README.md

 **5. Configure NotiMail:**

 Open the `config.ini` file in a text editor.
-Update the `[EMAIL]` section with your email credentials and host, and the `[NTFY]` section with the appropriate `NtfyURL`.
-For more information about ntfy and its configuration, please read the [official website](https://docs.ntfy.sh/)
+Update the `[EMAIL]` section with your email credentials and host, and the configuration of one (or more) of the supported push providers.

 **6. Run NotiMail:**